-outlined in Table 5 and se own Centres to meet the "Type e" targets as
+set out in Table H5: i) outside of the City and Toutlined in Table 5 and s ted over the plan period to accord with the targets Fown Centres to meet the "Type" targets as set out below. leet the "Size" targets as outlined in Table 5 and

 Target Туре Target %

-rurgot Houses 75
+3 Houses 75

 Flats 25

--

 Size Target

 0/1 bed 10

 2 bed 50

 3 bed 30

 4 bed+ 10

-Actions Where it is found that the above targets are not being met over a number of years (average provision over the past three to five years), the Council will need to review the housing mix policy against the current and projected population demands.
-This is to ensure that the policy is still relevant to the current and expected residential make-up of the District.
+Actions (average provision over the past review the housing mix policy ag demands.
+This is to ensure that expected residential make-up of

 If the policy is found to be still relevant, the Council will need to encourage developments to help address the problem through the planning application stage.
 Refusals of planning applications may be required if they do not meet the mix set out above.

 Documents Strategic Housing Market Assessment ONS population releases Housing Land Availability Monitoring

-10 Gross affordable housing completions Purpose To show affordable housing delivery To show affordable housing delivery Definiti on Total supply of affordable housing with their level of affordability designed to meet the needs of households a) with lower quartile earnings and b) with lower ductile earnings.
+10 Gross s affordable housing completions by type Purpose To show affordable housing delivery Definition Total supply of affordable housing with their level of affordability designed to meet the needs of households for a) intermediate affordable housing (lower quartile earnings) and b) social rented affordable housing (lower decile earnings.
 This can include permanent pitches on Gypsy and Traveller sites owned and managed by local authorities or registered social landlords.
 Affordable housing is measured in gross terms i.e. the number of dwellings completed, through new build, acquisitions and conversions.
 This does not take account of losses through sales of affordable housing.
-Target To ensure that delivery of affordable housing is in line with the targets as set out in the current Affordable Housing Supplementary Planning Document.
-Actions Document To review alternate delivery options, such as obtaining grants, To review and update the Affordable Housing Supplementary Planning Document To review alternate delivery options, such as obtaining grants, to enable affordable housing Docum ents Affordable Housing Supplementary Planning Document Quarterly Delivery forecasts as produced by Neighbourhoods and Housing
+Target To ensure that delivery of affordable housing is in line with the targets as set the Core Strategy.
+To ensure that delivery of affordable housing is in line with the targets as set out in the Core Strategy.
+To review and update the Affordable Housing targets in the Core Strategy Actions S To review alternate delivery options, such as obtaining grants, to enable affordable housing Documents Quarterly Delivery forecasts as produced by Neighbourhoods and Housing Quarterly Delivery forecasts as produced by Neighbourhoods and Housing